-18. Measurement Uncertainty
+18. Global Uncertainty

-The negative effects of the COVID-19 pandemic have significantly increased in Canada and on the global economy.
-As the impacts of COVID-19 continues to evolve, there could be further consequences on the College, employees, suppliers, and other third party business associates that could affect the timing and amounts realized on the College's assets and future ability to deliver services and projects.
-At this time, the full potential impact of COVID-19 on the College is not known.
+The impact of COVID-19 in Canada and on the global economy continues to exist.
+There is uncertainty as to the full impact on the College, its students, employees, suppliers and other third-party business associates that could impact the timing and amounts realized on the College's assets and future ability to deliver services and projects.

-Although the disruption from the virus is expected to be temporary, given the dynamic nature of these circumstances, the duration of disruption and the related financial significance cannot be reasonably estimated at this time.
-The College's ability to continue delivering non-essential services and employ related staff will depend on the legislative mandates from the various levels of government.
-The College will continue to focus on collecting receivables, managing expenditures, and focusing on student enrolments and recruitment.
+Although the disruption from the virus is expected to be temporary, given the dynamic nature of these circumstances, the duration of disruption and the related financial impact cannot be reasonably estimated at this time.
+The College's ability to continue delivering non-essential services and employ related staff may depend on the legislative mandates from various levels of government.
+The College will continue to focus on collecting receivables, managing expenditures, and focusing on student enrolments and recruitment to ensure it is able to continue providing essential services to its students.